oparkerj/ProductionGrapher/README.md

 These numbers are used when referring to a particular production rule.

 The resulting tree is shown on the right side.
 Right-clicking in this area will open a dialog to save the image.
+The graph can be exported in the following formats:
-File extensions .jpeg, .png, .gif, .svg, and .bmp are supported.
+* Image formats: .jpeg, .png, .gif, .svg, and .bmp
+* PDF File
+* DOT File; The text that is given to DOT in order to generate the graph.

 The following terminology is used in this section:
 * **Production ID**: The number that appears in the small text box next to a production rule.